nicfontaine/start/README.md

 - `keyCtrlDown` gets stuck on false sometimes when alt-tabbing, until Ctrl is pressed again (disables typing)

 - Sometimes `.deletion` span gets transferred in search (maybe when typing before it has finished deleting?)

+- clicking on placeholder icon brings back previous search

 ### To-Do
 - paste from clipboard